Last Revised: November 15, 2023

 The airflow pattern, and thus the performance of a hood, depends on such factors as placement of equipment in the hood, room drafts from open doors or windows, persons walking by, or even the presence of the user in front of the hood.
 For example, the placement of equipment in the hood can have a dramatic effect on its performance.
 Moving an apparatus 5-10 cm back from the front edge into the hood can reduce the vapor concentration at the user's face by 90%.
 Elevate large pieces of equipment 2-3 inches off of the work surface.

-Hoods are not intended primarily for storage of chemicals or radioactive waste/radioactive contaminated equipment.
+Hoods are not intended for storage of chemicals or radioactive waste/radioactive contaminated equipment.
 Materials stored in them should be kept to a minimum.
 Items stored in the hoods must not block vents or alter airflow patterns.
 Whenever possible, chemicals should be moved from hoods into cabinets for storage.